k-anne222/card-website/README.md

 game carries on every round until user.Score + op.Score = 11

 whoever has highest percentage of character cards left wins the round

+have to pick up spell cards from middle pile